-For small business, implementing a full sustainability strategy across the organisation can be a bit of an overwhelming thought; but it doesn’t have to be.
-There are some simple ways SMEs can embrace sustainability in 2018, and there are some really innovative and exciting developments that will make sustainability more seamless in the future, too.
+For small businesses, implementing a full sustainability strategy across the organisation can be a bit of an overwhelming thought; but it doesn’t have to be.
+There are some simple ways SMEs can embrace sustainability, and there are some really innovative and exciting developments that will make sustainability more seamless in the future, too.

 Implementing sustainable business ideas can certainly drive innovation and improve your bottom line.
 However, taking steps towards being more sustainable in the workplace can also have far-reaching social and economical impacts on both the organisation and its staff.